Setloth/ModificationMaster/README.md

 The default configuration of `[.*_LOG, .*_ORE, .*_STEM]` ensures that all logs, ores and stems (nether trees) will be able to be vein-mined.

+> [!CAUTION]
-_**I advise strong caution while editing the list, if you include a block that is very common (stone, dirt, etc.) you WILL crash your server.**_
+> If you include a block that is very common, like stone or dirt, you **WILL** crash your server if you attempt to vein-mine them

 You can exclude specific blocks or selections of blocks by including them (with regex support, as well) in the `exclude` list.
 The exclude list takes priority over the include list, so any block in that list will always be exlucded.